gemineses/Avalant/Readme.markdown

 - Cone classes and logic

 11/9/2020
--Redesign on map (with types and acceleration)
+- Redesign on map (with types and acceleration)
--Added box to show details when you click on any screen position -Added block on mouse over
+- Added box to show details when you click on any screen position
+- Added block on mouse over
--Added cone view for players
+- Added cone view for players
--Added new layer for UI
+- Added new layer for UI